Smirenost/gha/README.md

 There are still some things to do to achieve full functional parity.

-This app currently only supports GitGub-hosted Dockerfiles (i.e. with the `{user}/{repo}@{ref}` or `{user}/{repo}/{path}@{ref}` syntax), so we still need to add:
+This app currently only supports GitHub-hosted Dockerfiles (i.e. with the `{user}/{repo}@{ref}` or `{user}/{repo}/{path}@{ref}` syntax), so we still need to add: